maetthu-indermuehle/techlab/labs/03_first_steps.md

    1. Make sure that your newly created project is selected under "Project".

+   1. Click the _Add+_ button on the top of the left menu stack.

    1. Now select "All services" under "Developer Catalog" in the bottom left-hand corner.

    1. limit the selection by clicking on _Languages_ and then _PHP_.